phetsims/phet-info/checklists/code_review_checklist.md

 This section may be omitted if the sim has not been instrumented for PhET-iO.

 - [ ] Does instrumentation follow the conventions described in [PhET-iO Instrumentation Guide](https://github.com/phetsims/phet-io/blob/master/doc/phet-io-instrumentation-guide.md)?
 This could be an extensive bullet.
-At the very make sure that it is know what amount of instrumentation this sim supports.
-Describing this further goes beyond the scope of this docuement.
+At the very least, be sure to know what amount of instrumentation this sim supports.
+Describing this further goes beyond the scope of this document.
 - [ ] PhET-iO instantiates different objects and wires up listeners that are not present in the PhET-branded simulation.
   It needs to be tested separately for memory leaks.
 To help isolate the nature of the memory leak, this test should be run separately from the PhET brand memory leak test.
 Test with a colorized Data Stream, and Studio (easily